 But as with any ad type, your ROI is up to you.

-How do you squeeze more profit out of these ads over the holiday season?
+How do you squeeze more profit out of these ads?
 How do you ensure that you’re using your ad spend efficiently?
 It turns out that there are four pillars to effective Shopping ad usage, and in this post, we tell all.

 What are Google Shopping Ads?